wp-plugins/powerpress/readme.txt

 **Custom Post Types feature requires a separate plugin to manage custom post types.

-= Migrating from PodPress =
- We made it easy to migrate from PodPress to PowerPress.
+= Migrating from PodPress or "Podcasting Plugin by TSG"? = We made it easy to switch to PowerPress.

 * Install and enable PowerPress
-* Configure the "PodPress Episodes" setting in PowerPress to "Include in Posts and Feeds"
-* Disable PodPress

-PowerPress will continue where PodPress left off by including your previously created PodPress episodes in your feeds and web pages.

-= Migrating from plugin "Podcasting" =
- We made it easy to migrate from plugin "Podcasting" to PowerPress.

-* Install and enable PowerPress
-* Disable plugin "Podcasting"
+* Disable previous podcasting plugin

-PowerPress will continue where plugin "Podcasting" left off by including your previously created episodes in your feeds and web pages.
+PowerPress will continue where plugin your old plugin left off by including your previously created episodes in your feeds and web pages.

 = Need Help? =
 . . . or have some ideas that could improve the plugin?